ysyk2021/the-power-of-logical-fallacies-techniques-for-recognizing-and-avoiding-common-logical-mistakes/src/chapter-2-3.md

-Chapter 5: Examples of Common Logical Fallacies
+Examples of Common Logical Fallacies
 ===============================================

 In this chapter, we will explore various examples of common logical fallacies.
 By studying real-life instances of these fallacies in action, we can better understand how they manifest in everyday arguments and reasoning.